InstagramScraper/instagram-scraper-tool/README.md

 ## Usage
 1) Run InstagramScraperToolGUI.py.
 This GUI will be shown:

 ![alt text](https://github.com/InstagramScraper/instagram-scraper-tool/blob/main/media/gui.PNG)

 2) Insert your login credentials and the name of an Instagram page
 3) Click the Run button
+4) Wait
+5) At the end you can find all the data in the "output" folder